webpt/simply-express-controllers/readme.md

   The schema is also used by the swagger documentation.

 Note that in the example, we do not specify a status code when sending our result, so it will default to `200 - OK`.
+The presense of the `@response` decorator does not affect the status code we use with our result, but instead documents and validates the response when the status code is used.

 ```js
 import { controller, get, response } from "soapdish-controllers";